OverTicked/jogoraid/README.md

 open source, so easy to customize that you don't have to know code

-don't forget to leave a star if this worked nicely
+don't forget to leave a _star_ if this worked nicely for you

 ## installation and setting up